open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 When *socket connect* span is reported along with *HTTP connection setup* span, the socket span becomes a child of HTTP connection setup.

-Span name SHOULD be `socket connect {network.peer.address}:{network.peer.port}`, where port is only available for IP sockets.
+Span name SHOULD be `socket connect {network.peer.address}:{network.peer.port}` when socket address family has a notion of port and `socket connect {network.peer.address}` otherwise.
 Span kind SHOULD be `INTERNAL`.

 Corresponding `Activity.OperationName` is `Experimental.System.Net.Sockets.Connect`, `ActivitySource` name - `Experimental.System.Net.Sockets`.